Seven Sundays (2017 film)

-Seven Sundays (stylized as seven sundays) is a 2017 Philippine family comedy-drama film directed by Cathy Garcia-Molina.
-The screenplay written by Roumella Monge, Kiko Abrillo, and John Raphael Gonzaga was adapted from a story by Monge, Abrillo, and Vanessa R. Valdez.
-It stars Aga Muhlach, Ronaldo Valdez, Cristine Reyes, Dingdong Dantes and Enrique Gil.
+Seven Sundays (stylized in all lowercase) is a 2017 Philippine family comedy-drama film directed by Cathy Garcia-Molina and written by Roumella Monge, Kiko Abrillo, and John Raphael Gonzaga from a story developed by Abrillo, Monge, and Vanessa R. Valdez.
+Starring Aga Muhlach, Ronaldo Valdez, Cristine Reyes, Dingdong Dantes, and Enrique Gil, the story follows four siblings who discovered that their father has lung cancer and before time is running out, they have to settle every problem faced by the family.

-Produced and released by Star Cinema on October 11, 2017, the film received praise from both critics and audiences and became the seventh highest-grossing Philippine film of 2017.
+Produced and distributed by ABS-CBN Film Productions, the film was theatrically released on October 11, 2017, and received praise from both critics and audiences and became the seventh highest-grossing Philippine film of 2017.
 It also marks Muhlach's return since Of All The Things in 2012.

 Plot

-Manuel Bonifacio is a widower and former barangay captain and overseas Filipino worker who lives with his nephew Jun.
+Manuel Bonifacio is a widowed former barangay captain and overseas Filipino worker who lives with his nephew Jun.
 On his birthday, he is greeted by the townsfolk and his children (through greeting cards).
-However, late in the evening, he receives the news from his doctor that he has lung cancer and had only two months to live.
+However, late in the evening, he receives the news from his doctor that he has lung cancer and has only two months to live.
 Manuel's children arrive at their old household and vote to discuss the matter.
 They decide to visit him for seven Sundays in spite of their own problems.
 Allan competed with a rival business owner named Mr. Kim.
 Bryan wanted to meet a woman named Juliana Smith.
 Charmaine struggled with her husband Jerry's infidelity.
 Dexter is on the run after a botched concert event.

-While out buying prepaid phone credits, Dexter meets his old friend, goes to Allan's store, and realize that he faces financial issues.
-The next day, the siblings decide to host a birthday party for their own father after not showing up to his birthday.
-They ask Jun to stall their father in order to buy some time, but Manuel catches up.
-Allan and Bryan argue in the middle of a game, involving the rest and the process and causing their father to bring out knives to stop the fighting.
+While out buying prepaid phone credits, Dexter meets his old friend, goes to Allan's store, and realizes that he faces financial issues.
+The next day, the siblings decide to host a birthday party for their father after not showing up to his birthday.
+They ask Jun to stall their father to buy some time, but Manuel catches up.
+Allan and Bryan argue in the middle of a game, involving the rest and the process, and causing their father to bring out knives to stop the fighting.
 Jun asks his cousins to get along, even if they have to pretend.
-The next day, the siblings pretend to get along but could not agree on how to bring their father to the funeral parlor.
+The next day, the siblings pretended to get along but could not agree on how to bring their father to the funeral parlor.
 He tells them to prepare a eulogy in advance, causing an awkward moment.